koyeb/example-rust-actix-with-websockets/readme.md

 For deployment, we'll be using Docker.
 Docker is a lightweight containerization tool that allows us to run our server in a container.

-To Dockerize our server, let's create a simple `Dockerfile` in the root our the project directory.
+To Dockerize our server, let's create a simple `Dockerfile` in the root of our the project directory.
 Add the following to it:

 ```dockerfile
 FROM rust:1.59.0